Actor, ad film-maker Alyque Padamsee no more

 Also Read | School bus rams into a divider in Noida, 12 children injured

-Recently he was appointed to the Prime Minister's AIDS Task Force (Earlier served as Advisor to Prime Minister Rajiv Gandhi on Commercial Television).
+Recently, he was appointed to the Prime Minister's AIDS Task Force (Earlier served as Advisor to Prime Minister Rajiv Gandhi on Commercial Television).

 President Ramnath Kovind, said, "Sorry to hear of the passing of Alyque Padamsee, creative guru, theatre personality and doyen of our ad industry.
 My condolences to his family, friends and colleagues."